alexchandler100/BerryTreeGame/README.md

-This repository contains source code for the video game Berry Tree: Hausdorffs in the Darkworld, created by myself and based on my experience as a undergraduate student at Michigan State University.
+This repository contains source code for the video game Berry Tree.

 # To play:

+Download the [itch.io app](https://itch.io/app) and search for "Berry Tree".
+Always make sure to upgrade to the most current version before playing.

+# To build from source:

 clone the repository and run a local host from within the directory:
 Open a terminal in the directory and using python2 run the code